Howdy Intrepid Stock Show Bee Booth Wranglers!

 Is the biggest draw of the Ag Adventure!
-It does contain live bees.
+It does contain live bees with a marked queen.
 The whole thing is very stressful for them, being yanked out of their hive in January, cooped up for 5-7 days, at room temperature, unable to go on cleansing flights, lots of vibrations.
 We do this because of tremendous educational value they provide, but it’s our job to keep the stress level down as much as possible.
-Try reduce pounding, tapping, spinning.
-There will be 3 hives this year, and we’re trying some different styles, including the Ulster nuc.
-Mostly they’re held together with screws or draw hasps, which will be taped/wired to make them less accessible, though not foolproof.
+Try to reduce pounding, tapping, spinning.
+There will be 2-3 hive shifts this year.
+We're using the Ulster (shoeshine box) nuc set in a lazy Susan type base.
+Mostly they’re held closed with screws or draw hasps, which will be taped/wired to make them less accessible, though not foolproof.
 The sides are clear acrylic, not glass.
 It’s more durable, but also flexible, so pressing on it may open some small escape routes.
-There will be roll of tape if this gets to be a problem.
+There will be a roll of tape if this gets to be a problem.
 The queen is confined to the top frame by an excluder.
 If she moves to the back side, you can turn the hive so the public can see her.
 We’ve tried to foolproof everything, but Murphy’s Law and bees . . .

 If you must leave the booth unattended, or if the next shift hasn’t arrived, and after the last shift of the day, please put the spacer blocks on top to hold the cloth off the air vents and cover the hive with the cloth.